stancl/payu_opencart_3/README.md

 * Jeżeli używasz OpenCart w wersji 2.0.x, 2.1.x lub 2.2.x proszę skorzystać z [pluginu w wersji 3.1.x][ext2]

 ## TODOs
-- Canceled notification should send an email to the customer with a configurable message (only do this if success mail is sent as well)
-- Installation instructions
 - Retry functionality (in the admin panel, let admins enter the order ID, and generate a payment URL)

 ## Difference between this and the [original repo](https://github.com/PayU-EMEA/plugin_opencart_3)